MicrosoftDocs/power-pages-docs/power-pages-docs/admin/delete-website.md

 1. Select **OK**.

 > [!NOTE]
-> - If you don't have appropriate permissions on an associated Azure Active Directory application, an error is displayed.
+> - If you don't have appropriate permissions on an associated Microsoft Entra application, an error is displayed.
 You must contact the global administrator for the appropriate permissions.
-> - If you delete a website and provision a new website using the same configuration, you must add website application ID of the new website to the **Portal Power BI Embedded service** Azure AD security group.
+> - If you delete a website and provision a new website using the same configuration, you must add website application ID of the new website to the **Portal Power BI Embedded service** Microsoft Entra security group.
 For more information, read [Set up Power BI integration](/power-apps/maker/portals/admin/set-up-power-bi-integration#create-security-group-and-add-to-power-bi-account).

 - To delete **website configuration**, delete the corresponding website record for the website you want to delete using the [Portal Management app](../configure/portal-management-app.md).